Skogarmadr/bachelor-thesis/chapters/02-bitcoin.md

-# Bitcoin, a peer-to-peer network
+# Bitcoin, A Peer-to-Peer Network